jph2/Omniverse_USD_MCPServer_byJPH2/NEXT_STEPS.md

 1. Fix all linter errors first to ensure code quality
 2. Implement all Level B functions without removing the old ones
-3. Update client examples to use the new API
-4. Add clear deprecation warnings to the old functions
+3. Add clear deprecation warnings to the old functions
-5. Create a comprehensive migration guide for users
+4. Create a comprehensive migration guide for users
-6. Set a timeline for removing deprecated functions in the next major release
+5. Set a timeline for removing deprecated functions in the next major release

 ## Future Enhancements